 NVIDIA Jetson Setup

 Setup routine and scripts for the ATMOS free-flyers’ onboard computers (OBC).
+Run these steps on the ATMOS onboard computer (OBC).

 Jetson Setup